-Richard E. Lear is a partner in Holland & Knight's Washington, D.C., office.
+Richard E. Lear is an attorney in Holland & Knight's Washington, D.C., office.
 Mr. Lear practices primarily in the litigation area emphasizing insolvency, Chapter 11, and creditors' rights and bankruptcy issues.
 For more than 30 years, Mr. Lear has served as counsel for institutional lenders, franchisors, leasing companies and landlords in connection with individual and business Chapter 11 cases and in workouts.
 He also counsels clients regarding the effect of bankruptcy and insolvency on proposed bond refundings, conventional loan refinancings and other transactions.
 He has substantial experience advising clients with respect to transactional insolvency issues, such as bankruptcy-remote structures, substantive consolidation, true sales, preference and fraudulent transfer analysis and with drafting and reviewing reasoned legal opinions on bankruptcy issues, including in connection with the securitization of financial assets.

 Mr. Lear has lectured on several occasions on bankruptcy issues at various seminars sponsored by local, regional and state bar associations.